miroslavmaric/movie-time/README.md

 Movie Time is an Android application which keeps the user up to date with the latest popular movies.

-A debug version of the is available here: (app-debug.apk)
+A debug version of the is available here the root of the master branch as app-debug.apk.
+[Read more words!](app-debug.apk).

 It is intended for demonstration of Android application fundamentals.
-It includes: Activities, Fragments, Service, Content Prvoider, SQLite, Adapters, Loaders, REST Api interaction, JSON parsing, Screen rotation and support for multiple screen sizes
+It includes: Activities, Fragments, Service, Content Prvoider, SQLite, Adapters, Loaders, REST Api interaction, JSON parsing, Screen rotation and support for multiple screen sizes.

 Note: For proper application running, a valid The Movie Database API key is required: https://www.themoviedb.org/faq/api It should be configured in the build.gradle file in the app direcory.